I Have Bipolar Disorder And I Know You Don't Care But This Is What It Feels Like

 "You are suffering from Bipolar Disorder," said my Psychiatrist to me.
-Suffering for sure I am, but most of you must be wondering what the hell is Bipolar Disorder?Share
+Suffering for sure I am, but most of you must be wondering what the hell is Bipolar Disorder?Share this quote

 This is what bipolar disorder is.
 It is fun and games one minute and then, crash and burn the next minute.
 Sound familiar to anyone?
 The feeling of being creative and full of energy, not wanting to sleep because your mind is just so full of ideas, and ideas which you can execute.
 Never mind the consequences just yet.
 You want to meet people and talk to them, you feel like the life of a party.
 Oh it's so much fun and then suddenly you fall.
 Not literally, but something someone says or a memory of something you'd rather not remember, and your mood crashes.
 You become so quiet and depressed that you can't handle being around those same people anymore.

 You are holding back your tears so you sit quietly in the corner, hoping not to catch anyone's eye.
-And that's how the down slide begins.Share
+And that's how the down slide begins.Share this quote

 So when my neurologist explained what was happening to me, everything suddenly made more sense.
 For the first time in God knows how many years I could make some sense out of my chaotic world.
 All these years I had been out of control and my life seemed a mess.
 A chain of unsuccessful relationships, being unsuccessful professionally to being fearful that no man would like me when he got to know the real me.